-When it comes to watching TV, I’m definitely a cheapskate.
-I remember when TV was totally free and I don’t want to pay for it now, even though I paid for cable TV for years.
-So, I currently pay zero dollars per month for TV.
+When it comes to watching TV, I'm a cheapskate.
+I remember when TV was totally free and I don't want to pay for it now, especially if I'm watching commercials!
+So, I currently pay between zero dollars per month for TV.
 Occasionally I’ll splurge and get a streaming service like Disney+ for a month, but I’ll immediately cancel it after I’m done watching the shows I want to watch.

 This works for me but I’m not saying it will work for everyone.
 For example, if you’re not able to get free broadcast TV using an antenna, I can totally understand subscribing to a streaming service for TV.
 Same thing if you love sports or Game of Thrones (or other streaming-only shows).

 I do pay for Internet access, but I’m not counting that as part of my TV viewing cost because I need Internet access for my work.
 Unfortunately, it seems that cable companies are raising the price of that to compensate for losing cable TV subscribers.

 And, I don’t watch pirated (illegal) content (here’s why).
 So, if you’re looking for a way to watch all of the latest movies and TV shows for free, you’ll be disappointed with this article.
 This is more about how I find enjoyable free content to watch, not necessarily how to watch the latest movies and shows out there.

 Having said that, here’s how I watch TV for zero dollars per month!